 Waynesville / Sylva Area: Barber Orchards (2855 Old Balsam Rd, Waynesville) is open August-Christmas Eve.
 Buy a variety of fresh apples from their farm, along with other produce.
 Their bakery is a local's favorite - especially known for their apple turnovers, fritters, pies and more.
 Located along the Great Smoky Mountains Expressway (US 23 / 74).

 - NC Apple Festival is held on four days during Labor Day Weekend in downtown Hendersonville usually with a parade, plenty of music, crafts, and much more!
-The Sept 4-7, 2020 event will not have parade or music due to COVID safety concerns.
 See our updated NC Apple Festival Guide for details.

 - Apple Harvest Festival is a big street fair in downtown Waynesville on the third Saturday of October.
 Read more.

 - Mid August: Gala, Swiss Gourmet

 - Late August: Honeycrisp, Golden Supreme, Ruben, Tsugaru, Early Fuji

 - Early September: Jonagold, Golden Delicious, Red Delicious, Shuzuka

 - Mid September: Cortland, Jonaprince, Mutsu, Fuji, Blushing Gold, Jonathan, Ultra Gold

 - Late September: Cameo, Red Rome, Stayman, Winesap, Crimson Crisp, Taylor Rome